kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Deprecation warnings:
 - Webpack dev server middleware warnings about `onBeforeSetupMiddleware`/`onAfterSetupMiddleware` are benign with `react-scripts@5.x` and do not affect functionality.
 They can be ignored in CI.

+Webpack dev server binding note:
+- The dev server binds to 0.0.0.0 intentionally for containerized environments.
+Access via http://localhost:3000 from the host or the provided container URL.

 ## OpenAI Chatbot (Optional)

 A lightweight floating chat widget can be enabled to chat with an OpenAI-compatible model.